metorikhq/metorik-helper/readme.txt

 To get them back, go to http://yoursite.com/wp-admin?show-metorik-notices=yes while logged in as an administrator.

 == Changelog ==
+= 2.0.3 =
+* Improved javascript compatibility with some cookie/GDPR consent plugins such as Complianz
+* Added a filter to allow additional parameters to be passed to the cart recovery URL
+* Fixed an error that could occur when WooCommerce's cart wasn't initialized

 = 2.0.2 =
 * Fixed an issue when querying for updated customers on a multisite.